qmlearning/luvstepmusic/README.md

 # luvstepmusic

-A database of Luvstep playlists.
+A database of Luvstep playlists and quotes.

 Luvstep is a music podcast created by Dirty South Joe & Flufftronix.